-Services that are covered for you What you must pay when you get these services In-Network Outpatient diagnostic tests and therapeutic services and supplies (continued) \$0 copay Blood - including storage and administration.
+What you must pay when you get these Services that are covered for you services In-Network Outpatient diagnostic tests and therapeutic services and supplies (continued) \$0 copay Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests \$15 copay Sleep studiesAdvanced/complex imaging 20% coinsurance Prior authorization is required for advanced/complex imaging such as: CT Scan, MRI, PET Scan, Nuclear Test.
-CT Scan: \$225 copay MRI: \$310 copay PET Scan: \$310 copay Nuclear Test: \$225 copay Outpatient hospital observation \$390 copay No prior authorization required.
+All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests 20% coinsurance For additional mammogram benefits, see Breast cancer screening (mammograms).
+Sleep studies 20% coinsurance Advanced/complex imaging CT Scan: \$235 copay Prior authorization is required for advanced/complex imaging such as: CT Scan, MRI, PET Scan, Nuclear Test.
+MRI: \$320 copay PET Scan: \$320 copay Nuclear Test: \$235 copay Outpatient hospital observation \$235 copay No prior authorization required.
 Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.

-Services that are covered for you What you must pay when you get these services In-Network Outpatient hospital observation (continued) You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+Services that are covered for you What you must pay when you get these services In-Network Outpatient hospital observation (continued) Services III-INELWOIK You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018- 09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Outpatient hospital services For each service, see Prior authorization may be required for some outpatient services.
 We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 Covered services include, but are not limited to: appropriate sections of the Benefits Chart for benefit rules and limits.
 Cost sharing may apply for each individual service and provider.
 Services in an emergency department See Emergency Care Outpatient clinic, such as observation services or outpatient surgery Outpatient Clinic: See Physician/Practitioner services Observation or Outpatient Surgery: See Outpatient surgery Laboratory and diagnostic tests billed by the hospital See Outpatient diagnostic tests and therapeutic services and supplies Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it Mental Health Care: See Outpatient mental health care Partial Hospitalization: See Partial hospitalization services X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts See Outpatient diagnostic tests and therapeutic services and supplies Certain drugs and biologicals that you can't give yourself See Medicare Part B prescription drugs